How to Manage Conflict Situations

 7. Don’t get personal; use ‘I’ or ‘we’ as opposed to the accusatory ‘you’.

 8. Gently suggest alternative solutions and actions to the one being proposed.

 9. Handle objections by asking questions; if someone is making an objection to your proposal or suggestion, it can be useful to respond with a question, for example: ‘If we can't start this training session now, when would be a better time?’

 10. Clarify what needs to happen to resolve the situation and confirm the next steps towards it.

-During this Development Module your managers will practise controlling their breathing to remain calm and deal with unhelpful body language.
-They will identify and understand passive-aggressive behavior and how to deal with it.
-Your managers will learn how to stay objective and not get personal, by using neutral words.
+During Natural Talent’s Coaching and Training modules managers practise controlling their breathing to remain calm and deal with unhelpful body language.
+They identify and understand passive-aggressive behavior and how to deal with it.
+Managers also learn how to stay objective and not get personal, by using neutral words.

-They will understand the importance of clarifying the main issues causing disagreement because often this can become lost or muddled in a heated debate.
-Your managers will also practise establishing facts around the issue and understanding the values and feelings of the other person which may be driving the argument.
-They will practise discussing options and generating alternative solutions, as well as how to handle objections.
+They also understand the importance of clarifying the main issues causing disagreement because often this can become lost or muddled in a heated debate.
+Managers practise establishing facts around the issue and understanding the values and feelings of the other person which may be driving the argument.
+They practise discussing options and generating alternative solutions, as well as how to handle objections.

 ‘This really assisted me in overcoming my problems to achieve my own and the company’s goals.’
 CTO